First Steps

 - the help message about all top-level commands will be displayed.

-To get help on individual commands type kamu <command> -h
+To get help on individual commands type:

-- this will usually contain a detailed description of what command does along with usage examples.
+This will usually contain a detailed description of what command does along with usage examples.

 Note that some command also have sub-commands, e.g. kamu repo {add,list,...}

-, same help pattern applies to those as well, e.g. kamu repo add -h
+, same help pattern applies to those as well:

 Initializing the workspace